microclimates/homie-device/README.md

 Device Messages
 ---------------

-Incoming messages to the device emit `messasge` events.
+Incoming messages to the device emit `message` events.
 You can listen for all messages to the `devices/my-device/#` topic like this:

 ```
 var HomieDevice = require('homie-device');